 Training & Oversight

 Those who disperse naloxone shall be trained in the use of naloxone (Narcan).
-Key components may include completion of a training provided by Missouri Partners in Prevention.
-The training will cover the scope of the opioid epidemic, how opioids work in the brain, other synthetic opioids (such as fentanyl), administration technique, and monitoring after naloxone administration.
+Key components may include completion of training provided by Missouri Partners in Prevention.
+The training will cover the scope of the opioid epidemic, how opioids work in the brain, other synthetic opioids (such as fentanyl), administration techniques, and monitoring after naloxone administration.
 Additional training may be provided regarding recovery language. (your name and/or other project managers) will:

 Purchase/request naloxone and related supplies